VA FileMan V. 22.2 Programmer Manual Banner

 FLAGS

 (Optional) Flags to control processing of user input and the type of output returned.
-Generally, FLAGS is the same as %DT input variable to ^%DT entry point, with the following exceptions: "A" is not allowed and the meaning of "E" is different (see below).
-The possible values are:
+Generally, flags is the same as %DT input variable to ^%DT entry point, with the following exceptions:

-E External, readable date returned in zero-node of RESULT.
+E External, readable date returned in Zero-node of result.

 F Future dates are assumed.